ChriZ982/advent-of-code/README.md

 Advent of Code solutions for 2023 written in Rust and C++ :rocket:

+My goal for this year is to compare Rust with C++ and see in what state the "functional" side of C++ is currently.
+The goal is **not** to produce the most readable and robust code.

 To run a program, simply `cd` into the directory of the year and run the following command:

 ```bash